GATECH-EIC/mg-verilog/README.md

 For setting up the inference server, detailed guidance is provided in our dedicated section.
 Please refer to [inference_server_setup](./inference_server_setup/README.md) for comprehensive steps and tips

+### Quick Run with Customized Raw Source Code Repo
+Setup API key and inference server in [.env](auto_data_gen_val/.env).
+Default to OpenAI APIs for convenience (No need for local inference server if you only use OpenAI APIs).

+`cd document_customized_repo`
+`./document_customized_repo.sh test_dir output_test`

+Replace `test_dir` with your own Verilog code source repo.
+Currently it does not support nested directories.
+For resume functionality, please follow the following detailed instructions (Uncertainty in LLM generation can cause the line-by-line comment output format check fail and require resuming if you do not want to lose the progress in this repo).

 ## Dataset Generation

 ### Raw Dataset Pre-processing